 General government expenditures were amended for adjustments to previous budgeted amounts as actual performance differed from the performance estimates used in budget preparation.
-Other amendments were needed for capital projects involving sidewalks and equipment improvements and additions to operate the increased park footprint.
+Other amendments were needed for capital projects involving sidewalks, Bandera Farms acquisition, equipment improvements and additions to operate the increased park footprint.

-Revenues were more than the budgeted amounts primarily because of increased income from continued small increases in the property tax base, better than forecasted franchise and sales tax collections, increased restricted grants and increased investment earnings due to a slight increase in rates.
-Planning, zoning, and inspection fee income from new construction increased this fiscal year due to new buildable lots being approved and entering construction.
-Expenditures were over the approved budget due to the purchase of the Whitaker property, see Note 2.
-Excluding the Whitaker purchase, budgeted operating expenditures were less than budgeted amounts due to continued tightening of operational expenditures and delays in some capital improvements that were expected in the fiscal year.
+Revenues were more than the budgeted amounts primarily because of increased income from continued small increases in the property tax base and better than forecasted franchise and sales tax collections.
+Revenues exceeded budgeted amounts due to the forecasted drop in revenues due to the economic impact of Covid-19 not materializing.
+Planning, zoning, and inspection fee income from new construction increased this fiscal year due to excess inventory of prior approved buildable lots decreasing below demand and the economic effects of COVID-19 sharply declining.
+Expenditures were under the approved budget due to budgeted operating expenditures being less than budgeted amounts due to continued tightening of operational expenditures and a delay in a capital improvement that was expected in the fiscal year.